-2.1 A measured volume of sample, approximately 1-L, is extracted with chloroform using liquid-liquid extractions in a separatory funnel.
-The chloroform extract is extracted with acid.
-The acid extract is then neutralized and extracted with chloroform.
-The final chloroform extract is exchanged to methanol while being concentrated using a rotary evaporator.
-The extract is mixed with buffer and separated by HPLC.
-The benzidine compounds are measured with an electrochemical detector.

-2.2 The acid back-extraction acts as a general purpose cleanup to aid in the elimination of interferences.
+- 2.1 A measured volume of sample, approximately 1 L, is extracted with methylene chloride using a separatory funnel.
+The methylene chloride extract is dried and exchanged to hexane during concentration to a volume of 10 mL or less.
+The extract is separated by gas chromatography and the phthalate esters are then measured with an electron capture detector. - 2.2 Analysis for phthalates is especially complicated by their ubiquitous occurrence in the environment.
+The method provides Florisil and alumina column cleanup procedures to aid in the elimination of interferences that may be encountered.